Shayrin2/Suzerain-DB/README.md

 Suzerain and all associated content are the property of their respective owners.

 This project provides tools for inspecting and analyzing Suzerain game data.
-For convenience, extracted text-based data files may be made available separately.
+For convenience, extracted text-based data files may be made available separately or within the repository.

 These files contain copyrighted material and are provided solely for personal research, analysis, and educational purposes.